 There are many reasons why Sorrento is so popular with tourists.
 One is the town’s location.
 Sorrento sits by the sea, gazing across the water at the island of Capri while being close to the city of Naples where the airport is, and within easy distance of Pompeii and Rome for day trips.
 It’s also the western gateway to the beautiful Amalfi coast.
 This ideal location makes Sorrento the perfect base for exploring Italy.

 However, another big draw for tourists to Sorrento is the food.
 Any town by the sea offers a good choice of fresh seafood and fish dishes.
 In Sorrento, the beauty of the Italian architecture, cuisine, and the sheer theater of being in Italy, all add to the experience.
 I love Italian food, so for me, it’s hard to choose a restaurant.
-Here are my seven favorites in Sorrento.
+Here are my nine favorites in Sorrento, culinary gems of the Amalfi coast, and popular restaurants with tourists and locals alike.

 1. O’Parrucchiano La Favorita